CocoaPods/cocoapods.org/README.md

 2. Run `rake db:migrate` in Strata to update the database to the latest version.
 3. Add a `.env` file with in CocoaPods.org ENVIRONMENT variables, see `sample.env`.

+Alternatively, direct set up:

+1. `git clone git@github.com:CocoaPods/cocoapods.org.git && cd cocoapods.org`
+2. `rake bootstrap`

 ## Running

-1. `bundle exec foreman start`
+1. `bundle exec rake serve`

-The server will run on http://localhost:5000
+The server will run on http://localhost:3000

 ## Things to note